benko/ocp4-lab-deployment/README.md

 That being said, **the absolute minimum version of Ansible is 2.8**!

+Some of the Ansible modules used require additional Python modules on the control node, which might not be installed by default on your system.

+TBD.

+For the control node, you will also need the following:

+ - OpenShift Installer nightly build (I used 4.2.0-0 20191007-203748)
+ - OpenShift Client nightly build (same version as installer)

 Additional software you will need before you proceed with your VMs:

  - RHEL 8.0 GA boot ISO image